How to Craft a Winning Referral Marketing Strategy

 Referral marketing undoubtedly extends your reach, whether under a program or based on word-of-mouth.
 If you’ve asked for referrals from five of your satisfied customers or enrolled them in your referral program, you’ll likely see an influx of prospects who want to know more about what you sell.

-In short, it's one of the most effective ways to generate leads.
+In short, referral marketing strategies are one of the most effective ways to generate leads.
 It's your call on how to nurture them until they become your customers.

 Your new customers can end up being the most loyal ones.
 Why?
 First, it's because you were referred by a trusted source, which puts you in a great position.
-And second, if you'll start incentivizing your customers as well, they'll likely stick with you.
+And second, if you start incentivizing your customers, they'll likely stick with you.
 It's a win-win for both parties.

 In fact, referred customers are 18% more likely to become loyal to your business, possibly increasing overall customer lifetime value (CLV).